minosg/picrypt/README.md

 ...
 ~~~~~~

-Automount can be disabled by calling automount_disable:
+Auto mount can be disabled by calling automount_disable:

 ~~~~~~
 sudo make automount_disable